 Whatever a supplier delivers should make the users more

 efficient, not just as efficient as they already were.

 At the end of a project there should be a substantial improvement in performance.

-At intermediate deliveries, however, can't we simply ask for at least as much
+At intermediate deliveries, however, can't we simply ask for at least not less

-If the users become less efficient, this costs a lot of money, which is usually ignored by the supplier.
+If the users become less efficient, this costs a lot of money, which is usually ignored by the developers.

-He doesn't even realize the amount of extra costs he is causing.
+They don't even realise the amount of extra costs they are causing.
 The customer usually also doesn't know...

 Once we state these requirements, the supplier may ask for clarification how this will be measured.

 That's a good sign, because now we're talking!